amygdalama/blog-source/content/tutorials/phonebook.md

         'reverse-lookup' : reverse_lookup
     }

-Having functions be values in a dictionary might be pretty foreign to you.
-But it can be really useful!
+Having functions as values in a dictionary might be pretty foreign at first, but it can be really useful, as we're about to see!

-We can could look up the appropriate function for the given command like this:
+We can look up the appropriate function for the given command like this:

     :::python
     func = command_funcs[command]

 Here the variable `command` is the main command you grabbed from the command line arguments. `func` is the function associated with `command` in the `command_funcs` dictionary we created.

-To execute `func`, we could try:
+To invoke `func`, we could try:

     :::python
     func()